joshhhyy/gas/README.md

 B: “Fuck, it’s on GAS, you shitcunt.
 Look it up”

-###Idea

-A blog site for GA students and alumni to:

-Post about their progress and experiences during the course;
-Post about their experiences finding and working a job after the course (for the benefit of recent alumni and future students);
-Find each others’ social/professional sites (GitHub, LinkedIn, Twitter, Facebook (lol).
+### Product Overview
+GAS is a site created with the intention of providing an easy, code-friendly blogging platform for GA students; linking their classmates and alumni in one blog to view each person's progress and experience throughout the course.

+Admins (Teachers and Course Producer) are given the power to add new students to existing and new classes as well as create future classes.

+Users, when signing up, can provide their Github, Slack and LinkedIn usernames to display the appropriate information from each social medium via their APIs.

 ###Who is it for?

-Phase 1: GA Sydney WDI students (intake WDI-10 onwards);
+Phase 1: GA Sydney WDI students, instructors, course producers and other staff (intake WDI-10 onwards);

-Phase 2: GA Sydney students (WDI, FEWD, BEWD, UXDI);
+Phase 2: GA Sydney students (etc) (WDI, FEWD, BEWD, UXDI);

-Phase 3: GA global students;
+Phase 3: GA global students (etc);

-What problem does it address?
+###What problem does it address?

 Problem 1: Everyone’s encouraged to start a blog at the beginning of the course, and most people intend to, but few people actually do, and most people who don’t regret it.
 This remove a few barriers to students starting their blogs, such as: “what format should my blog take?”, “what site should I use?”.
 It will also allow users to see what their fellow students (and past alumni) have written about, giving them inspiration and motivation to post.